ambrosejcarr/seqc/README.md

 ### Dependencies:

 #### Python3
 Python must be installed on your local machine to run SEQC.
 We recommend installing python3 through your unix operating system's package manager.
 For Mac OSX users we recommend <a href=http://brew.sh/>homebrew</a>.
 Typical installation commands would be:
 `brew install python3`  # mac
 `apt-get install python3`  # debian
 `yum install python3` # rpm-based

+#### STAR
+To run SEQC locally, you must install the <a href=https://github.com/alexdobin/STAR>STAR Aligner</a>.
+If you only intend to run remotely, this dependency is optional.

 #### Hardware Requirements: